sakaridis/fog_simulation-SFSU_synthetic/README.md

       - `camera`
          - `train`
          - `val`
          - `test`

    The lower levels of the directory structure correspond to city directories and files therein (e.g. `leftImg8bit/test/berlin/berlin_000362_000019_leftImg8bit.png`) and are omitted above for brevity.
 3. Create a symbolic link to `CITYSCAPES_ROOT` in the [`data/`](data) directory of the repository and name it `Cityscapes`.
 In Linux, supposing that `FOG_SIMULATION_ROOT` points to the directory into which you have cloned this repository, this can be performed with
    ```
    cd ${FOG_SIMULATION_ROOT}/data
    ln -s ${CITYSCAPES_ROOT} Cityscapes
    ```
 4. Open MATLAB.
-Change its current folder to the directory [`source/Fog_simulation/Experiments/`](source/Fog_simulation/Experiments) of the cloned repository with
+Change its current folder to the [experiments directory](source/Fog_simulation/Experiments) of the cloned repository with
    ```
    cd(FOG_SIMULATION_ROOT);
    cd(fullfile('source', 'Fog_simulation', 'Experiments'));